 - As a general principle, we are careful not to add unnecessary chemicals to our products during manufacturing.

-It’s important to keep the heaviest items (think dumbbells, hiking boots, heavy sweaters, rock collections, etc.) in the lowest drawers to ground the piece, and store lighter items (feather pillows, underwear, makeup, etc.) in the top drawers.
+When it comes to storage units, balance is key.
+To reduce the risk of tipping, never open more than one drawer at a time.
+We also strongly recommend that you keep the heaviest items (think dumbbells, hiking boots, heavy sweaters, rock collections, etc.) in the lowest drawers to ground the piece, and store lighter items (feather pillows, fancy underwear, etc.) in the top drawers.

 Due to the risk of tipping, never allow children to stand, climb, or hang on drawers, doors, or shelves.